ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 Instructions are on that page as well.

 The TCPINC WG is chartered to define protocols to provide ubiquitous, transparent security for TCP connections.

-While TLS {{RFC5246}} is by far the most popular mechanism for securing TCP data, adding it to a given protocol requires some sort of coordination;
-if a client just tries to initiate TLS with a non-TLS server, the server will most likely reject the protocol messages because they do not conform to its expectations for the application layer protocol.
-This coordination can take a number of forms, including:

-* An external signal in the URL that the client should do TLS (e.g., "https:")
-* Using a separate port for the secure and non-secure versions of the protocol.
-* An extension to the application protocol to negotiate use or non-use of TLS ("STARTTLS")

-While mechanisms of this type are in wide use, they all require modifications to the application layer and thus do not meet the goals of TCPINC.
-This document describes a TCP option which allows a pair of communicating TCP endpoints to negotiate TLS use automatically without modifying the application layer protocols, thus allowing for transparent deployment.
+The WG has specified The TCP Encryption Negotiation Option (TCP-ENO) {{I-D.bittau-tcpinc-tcpeno}}
+which allows for negotiation of encryption at the TCP layer.
+This document describes a binding of TLS {{RFC5246}} to TCP-ENO as what ENO calls an "encryption spec", thus allowing TCP-ENO to negotiate TLS.

 # Overview

-The basic idea behind the TCP-TLS option is simple.
-The SYN and SYN/ACK messages carry TCP options indicating the willingness to do TLS and some basic information about the expected TLS modes.
-If both sides want to do TLS and have compatible modes, then the application data is automatically TLS protected prior to being sent over TCP.
+The basic idea behind this draft is simple.
+The SYN and SYN/ACK messages carry the TCP-ENO options indicating the willingness to do TLS.
+If both sides want to do TLS, then a TLS handshake is started and once that completes, the data is TLS protected prior to being sent over TCP.
 Otherwise, the application data is sent as usual.

              Client                                    Server

-             SYN + TCP-TLS ->
+             SYN + TCP-ENO [TLS]->
-                                         <- SYN/ACK + TCP/TLS
+                                   <- SYN/ACK + TCP-ENO [ENO]
              ACK ->
              <---------------- TLS Handshake --------------->
              <--------- Application Data over TLS ---------->